COMMUNITIES OF PRACTICE

 Other topics debated were the challenges with physical money and the taxes for digital money, the dominance of Econet within Zimbabwe and role of trust in DFS, and understanding customer needs and the products doing or failing to do this.

-At the second meeting, the insights from the cashew value chain were shared and conversation about how farmers can be engaged in DFS.
+Discussions at meetings have included insights from the cashew value chain and how farmers can be engaged in DFS, savings groups and digital lending.

 The AML-CFT regulations in Senegal and the WAMU region were also debated and ideas for improvement, along with customer and provider related risk and security.

-Other topics discussed include the National Financial Inclusion Strategy and regulations in Malawi, the development of national ID database and accessibility of information to financial institutions, and the new Financial Access for Rural Markets, Smallholders and Enterprise (FARMSE) - a 4-year project to incorporate rural people into DFS.
+Other topics discussed include the National Financial Inclusion Strategy and regulations in Malawi, the development of national ID database and accessibility of information to financial institutions, cryptocurrency and monetary policy in Malawi and neighbouring countries, and the role of the regulator and industry.

 The alumni to discuss the challenges and opportunities of DFS in Ethiopia.
 Ideas discussed to increase uptake of DFS included more flexible regulation, introducing a unique ID, demand driven products and improve telcom infrastructure and financial literacy.